 Brain cancer: Treatments

 The general goal of treatment of brain cancer is to bring about a complete remission of the disease, in which there is no longer any sign of the cancer in the brain, nervous system, or other parts of the body.
-The prognosis for people with brain cancer varies depending on the location and stage of advancement of the cancer, age of the patient, general health status ...more treatments »
+The prognosis for people with brain cancer varies depending on the location and stage of advancement of the cancer, age of the patient, general health status, and other ...more treatments »

 Brain cancer: Misdiagnosis

 A diagnosis of brain cancer can be delayed or missed because in early stages there may not be any symptoms.
 In addition, some symptoms of brain cancer can be similar to symptoms of other diseases or conditions.
-These include migraine headache, stroke, tension headache, epilepsy, seizure, encephalitis, epidural abscess, transient ischemic attack, head ...more misdiagnosis »
+These include migraine headache, stroke, tension headache, epilepsy, seizure, encephalitis, epidural abscess, transient ischemic attack, head injury, brain hemorrhage, ...more misdiagnosis »

 Symptoms of Brain cancer